CAT Mobility Paratransit Service

 All standard CAT buses contain features and equipment that allow passengers with disabilities to board, ride, and exit vehicles easily and safely, but we understand that sometimes not even that is enough.

 CAT Mobility serves passengers in a safe and effective manner.
-State-of-the-art wheelchair lifts make boarding and exiting the vehicle safe and convenient.
-Each of our lift-equipped CAT Mobility vans accommodate three wheelchair passengers or up to 10 seated passengers.
-These vans feature a 6-point tie-down system, which holds the passenger and wheelchair securely in place.
 Our team of trained operators assist passengers on and off the CAT Mobility van.
 Service is provided from door to door; however, assistance may not be provided beyond the origin or destination door.

 Types of Paratransit Eligibility